DISARMFoundation/DISARMframeworks/generated_pages/counters_index.md

 <tr>
 <td><a href="counters/C00066.md">C00066</a></td>
 <td>Co-opt a hashtag and drown it out (hijack it back)</td>
-<td>Flood a disinformation-related hashtag with other content.
-Examples include kPop stans flooding extremist hashtags with pop videos and images. </td>
+<td>Flood a disinformation-related hashtag with other content. </td>
 <td>M009 - dilution</td>
 <td>TA05 Microtargeting</td>
 <td>D03</td>